SRARAD/SingleTenantBase/README.md

 ## Additions to base project

 ### Plugins
+- **CodeNarc** - Generates static code analysis for Groovy code that can be viewed as html report or within jenkins violation   plugin
 - **Export** - Adds export functionality to domain objects in many different formats e.g. CSV, Excel, Open Document Spreadsheet, PDF and XML
 - **Searchable** - Makes domain objects searchableand can be extended to add additional formats
 - **Executor** - Allows processes to be run in the background